Remarks on mean curvature flow solitons in warped products: Stability

 and

 noting that stability implies the existence of a positive smooth solution $v$ of the equation

 that \eqref{uno} implies

 and that in the non-compact case \eqref{stab:bigthmint} is satisfied because of \eqref{stab:euclidint}.
-Applying (ii) of Theorem \ref{stab:thm:PRS} we have that either $u\equiv0$ and $\psi(M)$ is orthogonal to $B$ or $u=\sgn u |u| \not\equiv 0$ and satisfies \eqref{stab:positivesolution3}.
+Applying (ii) of Theorem \ref{stab:thm:PRS} to each connected component of $M$ we have that either $u\equiv0$ and $\psi(M)$ is orthogonal to $B$ or $u=\sgn u |u| \not\equiv 0$ and satisfies \eqref{stab:positivesolution3}.
 In the second case, we get $cu^2=0$, a contradiction since $c<0$.
 Thus $\psi(M)$ is orthogonal to $b$, an evident contradiction since $b$ is chosen arbitrarily. \end{proof}

 We next come to the proof of Theorem \ref{teo_umbilico_intro} in the Introduction.
 To get more information besides stability and equation \eqref{stab:Hsquareequationsimpl}, we shall also use a Simons' type formula for mean curvature flow solitons (cf. Lemma 10.8 in \cite{CM_generic} for self-shrinkers in $\RR^{m+1}$, and \cite{CMZ} for general $f$-minimal hypersurfaces).
 We first introduce the following